Going Raw This Winter - Think Again! Timing is important for starting raw foods diet

 Douillard claims that eating seasonally will naturally cause you to start to crave what is in season; and your body will become more attuned to the foods that are freshest and best for each season of the year.
 I guess it makes sense that seasonal foods might be best eaten in the season they grow, rather than canned or frozen.
 It's an intriquing concept.

 Getting most of your dietary fat from veggies rather than meat is another focus in Mr. Douillard's book.
 Eating a diet low in meats and dairy fat helps resuce risk of heart disease and also helps the body ward off certain types of cancer.

 From the Book:

-Health Disclaimer: This article on the raw foods diet is not intended to present raw food as a substitute for needed medical attention.
+Health Disclaimer: This article on the raw foods diet is provided as nutritional information only and is not intended to present raw food as a substitute for needed medical attention or treatment you may also require.
 Be wise with your health.